nrs32/curvy-graphs/packages/curvy-graphs/README.md

   - **height**: `number` — The height of the y-axis in pixels (should match chart height).
   - **graphWidth**: `number` — The width of the chart area, used for drawing guidelines.
   - **labelFrequency**: `number` (optional) — How often tick labels should show (every nth tick is labeled; 5 means every 5th tick will be labeled).
 Default is 1.
   - **labeledYPoints**: `{ yLabel: string, y: number }[]` — Array of labeled Y points, each with a value and label.
-The `generateLabeledYPoints` utils function is exported as part of the library.
+The [`generateLabeledYPoints`](#generatelabeledypoints-helper-method) utils function is exported as part of the library.
 You can use this to help create your labeledYPoints!
-See `generateLabeledYPoints` as a bullet point below.
   - **spaceBelowData**: `number` (optional) — Extra space below the lowest data point for visual padding.
   - **getLabel**: `(y: number) => string` (optional) — Function that provides a y coordinate and expects a label for that coordinate.
 Used to fill the y-axis labels for the spaceBelowData if a value > 0 was provided.
 If no callback is defined, the extra labels will be empty strings.
   - **yRange**: `[number, number]` (optional) — Y-axis range to use instead of normalized values from your data min and max.